devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 4.  **Version Cache:** The latest fetched PocketBase version from GitHub is cached for 24 hours in `~/.pb-manager/version-cache.json` to reduce API calls.
 5.  **Data Isolation:** Each instance is given its own data directory under `~/.pb-manager/instances_data/`, ensuring that databases and files are kept separate.
 6.  **PM2:** For each instance, `pb-manager` generates an entry in a PM2 ecosystem file (`~/.pb-manager/ecosystem.config.js`).
 PM2 is then used to run, monitor, and manage the lifecycle of these PocketBase processes.
-7.  **Nginx:** When an instance is added, `pb-manager` generates a secure Nginx server block configuration file in `/etc/nginx/sites-available/` and creates a symbolic link in `/etc/nginx/sites-enabled/`.
+7.  **Nginx:** When an instance is added, `pb-manager` generates a secure Nginx server block configuration file.
+    - For Debian/Arch: in `/etc/nginx/sites-available/` and creates a symbolic link in `/etc/nginx/sites-enabled/`.
+    - For RHEL-based systems: in `/etc/nginx/conf.d/`.
       This configures Nginx to act as a reverse proxy, forwarding requests from a public domain to the instance's internal port.
 8.  **Certbot:** If HTTPS is enabled for an instance, `pb-manager` can attempt to run Certbot to obtain and install a Let's Encrypt SSL certificate for the specified domain.
 Certbot will modify the Nginx configuration to enable HTTPS. `pb-manager` also ensures a `dhparam.pem` file exists for stronger SSL.
 9.  **Superuser Creation/Management:** When adding a new instance, `pb-manager` offers to create the initial PocketBase superuser (admin) account via the CLI, or guides you to do it via the web UI.
 It also provides a command to reset an admin's password.
 10. **Interactive Dashboard:** Uses `blessed` and `blessed-contrib` to render a terminal-based UI for real-time monitoring and management of instances.
 11. **Audit Log:** Every command run through `pb-manager` is recorded in an audit log (`~/.pb-manager/audit.log`) with a timestamp and details.
 12. **DNS Validation:** When adding an instance with HTTPS, `pb-manager` checks that the domain resolves and points to your server's public IP before proceeding with Certbot.
 13. **PocketBase Version Notification:** At the start of every command, `pb-manager` checks (using the version cache) if a new PocketBase version is available and notifies you.
+14. **Distro Detection:** Automatically detects if the system is Debian-based, RHEL-based, or Arch-based to use appropriate Nginx paths and Certbot commands.

 ## Prerequisites

-Before using `pb-manager`, ensure the following are installed and configured on your Linux server (primarily tested on Ubuntu/Debian):
+Before using `pb-manager`, ensure the following are installed and configured on your Linux server:

+1.  **Supported Linux Distribution:** Debian-based (e.g., Ubuntu), RHEL-based (e.g., Fedora, CentOS, Oracle Linux), or Arch-based.
-1.  **Node.js and npm:** Node.js v18.x or newer is recommended.
+2.  **Node.js and npm:** Node.js v18.x or newer is recommended.
 Required to run the `pb-manager.js` script and install its dependencies.
-    - Installation (if not present or older version): The automated installer handles this.
-Manually: `sudo apt update && sudo apt install nodejs npm` (check version after).
-2.  **PM2:** The process manager.
+3.  **PM2:** The process manager.
-    - Installation: `sudo npm install -g pm2`
-    - Setup for auto-boot: `sudo pm2 startup` (follow instructions) and `sudo pm2 save`.
-3.  **Nginx:** The web server/reverse proxy.
+4.  **Nginx:** The web server/reverse proxy.
-    - Installation: `sudo apt update && sudo apt install nginx`
-    - Ensure it's running and enabled: `sudo systemctl start nginx && sudo systemctl enable nginx`.
-4.  **Certbot (with Nginx plugin):** For SSL certificate management.
+5.  **Certbot (with Nginx plugin):** For SSL certificate management.
-    - Installation: `sudo apt update && sudo apt install certbot python3-certbot-nginx`
+    - Debian/Ubuntu: `certbot`, `python3-certbot-nginx`
+    - RHEL/Fedora: `certbot`, `python3-certbot-nginx` (often via EPEL repository)
+    - Arch: `certbot`, `certbot-nginx`
+6.  **Essential Tools:** `curl`, `git`, `openssl`.
-5.  **`sudo` access:** All `pb-manager` commands require root privileges.
+7.  **`sudo` access:** All `pb-manager` commands require root privileges.
-6.  **Firewall:** Ports 80 (HTTP) and 443 (HTTPS) must be open.
+8.  **Firewall:** Ports 80 (HTTP) and 443 (HTTPS) must be open.
+The automated installer attempts to configure `ufw` or `firewalld`.
-    - Example with `ufw`: `sudo ufw allow 'Nginx Full'` or `sudo ufw allow 80/tcp && sudo ufw allow 443/tcp`, then `sudo ufw enable`.
-7.  **DNS Records:** For each domain/subdomain you intend to use, an A (and/or AAAA) record must point to your server's public IP address.
+9.  **DNS Records:** For each domain/subdomain you intend to use, an A (and/or AAAA) record must point to your server's public IP address.
 This is crucial for Nginx and Certbot to function correctly. `pb-manager` will attempt to validate this.
-8.  **Essential tools:** `curl` and `git` (usually pre-installed or installed by the automated script). `openssl` (for `dhparam` generation).

 ## Installation

 ### Automated Installation (Recommended)

-The provided shell script installs `pb-manager`, all its dependencies, and configures necessary services on Debian-based systems (like Ubuntu).
+The provided shell script installs `pb-manager`, all its dependencies, and configures necessary services on supported Linux distributions.

-1. Ensure `curl` and `git` are installed:
+1. Ensure `curl` and `git` are installed (the script will try to install them, but it's good to have them):
     ```bash
+    # For Debian/Ubuntu
     sudo apt update && sudo apt upgrade -y && sudo apt install -y curl git sudo
+    # For RHEL/Fedora
+    # sudo dnf install -y curl git sudo
+    # For Arch
+    # sudo pacman -Syu --noconfirm curl git sudo
     ```
 2. Run the installer:
     ```bash